julienlucas/starter-gatsby-wordpress/README.md

 # Starter Gatsby + Wordpress Gatsby v1

-This is inspired by: https://github.com/GatsbyCentral/gatsby-starter-wordpress (check also this page if you have problems) I added support for SEO, micro-datas, and other little things.
+This is my starter, it's inspired by this one: https://github.com/GatsbyCentral/gatsby-starter-wordpress (check also this page if you have problems).
+I added support for SEO, micro-datas, and other little things.

 ## Use It Now